 This arch has its advantages and disadvantages.
-On one hand, it's much more fashionable than your typical soap dispenser, and it's sure to get comments from any visitors who wash up before your dinner party.
-On the flip side, since the spout only extends 3", it might be difficult to fit larger hands beneath it.
+On the one hand, it’s much more fashionable than your typical soap dispenser, and it’s sure to get comments from any visitors who wash up before your dinner party.
+On the flip side, since the spout only extends 3″, it might be difficult to fit larger hands beneath it.

-In terms of convenience, however, the Delta Faucet RP50781SS works just as well as you'd expect a Delta product to work:
+With regards to convenience, however, the Delta Faucet RP50781SS works just as well as you’d expect a Delta product to work:

 – A large reservoir will hold up to 20oz of soap at a time, and it can be refilled from both the bottom and the top.

 – The pump is easily operated and will swivel in whatever direction you’d like.

 – You can choose between several different finishes, including chrome, arctic steel, and champagne bronze.

 As for size, the Delta Faucet RP50781SS measures 3.5″ x 2.2″ x 3.5″ and weighs 1.5 lbs.
 This is slightly heavier than your standard soap/lotion dispenser, but the curved design adds a few ounces.
 Don’t worry; the performance of the product remains unaffected.
 It can be installed in any countertop with a 1-1/8″ hole.

 - Swivel pump can be directed wherever you’d like

 - Can be used for both soap and lotion dispensing